By Tim Lambert

 Jaruzelski declared a ‘state of war’.
 However, the war between the workers and the Communists continued.
 The economic crisis continued.
 Poland’s debts grew larger and larger.
 Wages did not keep up with price rises.
 Meanwhile, the workers continued to hold strikes and Solidarity went underground. n Eventually, in 1988 the Communists gave in and Jaruzelski called for a ‘courageous turnaround’.

 In 1989 the Communists and Solidarity held talks.
 The government agreed to legalize Solidarity and allow freedom of the press.
 The Communists also agreed that the Sejm (Polish parliament) should be partly democratically elected.
 The Communists would keep at least 65% of the seats in the lower house but the other 35% would be freely elected.
 All the seats in the upper house would be freely elected.
 The elections were held on 4 June 1989.
-Solidarity won 35% of the seats of the lower house and 99% of the seats in the upper house.
+Solidarity won 35% of the seats in the lower house and 99% of the seats in the upper house.
 It was a humiliating defeat for the Communists.
 In August 1989 Tadeusz Mazowiecki became Prime Minister of Poland.
 The Communist tyranny was over.

 In 1990 Lech Walesa was elected President.
 In October 1991 completely free elections for the Sejm were held.
 However, the new democratic Poland inherited severe economic problems from the Communists.
 Nevertheless, Poland underwent a transition from Communism to Capitalism.
 Industry was privatized and today the Polish economy is growing steadily.
 Unemployment was high for a time but it has fallen in recent years.
 In September 2018 it fell to 5.7%.